edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     :::tip

-    To learn how to delete your IAM configuration and to get more detailed information on the IAM process, see the [IAM workflow](../workflows/iam.md).
+    To learn how to delete your IAM configuration and to get more detailed information on the IAM process and the VM types supported by Constellation, see the [Configuration workflow](../workflows/config.md).

     :::